The U.S. Securities and Exchange Commission (SEC) regulates the sale of stocks and other security interests and, as such, they can't be sold on eBay.

-What are the guidelines?Allowed
+What is the policy?

 - The certificates are marked and advertised as non-transferable

-- The ownership is not transferred into the name of the purchaser:
+- The ownership is not transferred into the name of the purchaser

-- The minimum sale price is more than twice the current exchange trading price of the underlying single share security
+- The minimum sale price is more than twice the current exchange trading price of the underlying single-share security

 Why does eBay have this policy?